 - Successful candidate must complete an employment and/or criminal background check.

-Founded in 1885 by the Congregation of Holy Cross, St. Edward's University is a private, Catholic liberal arts institution of approximately 5,330 diverse students located in Austin, Texas.
+Founded in 1885 by the Congregation of Holy Cross, St. Edward's University is a private, Catholic liberal arts institution of more than 4,600 diverse students located in Austin, Texas.
 St. Edward's emphasizes critical thinking and ethical practices, as well as small classes, personalized learning and exciting internship opportunities.
-The community appreciates faculty and students from all backgrounds, as engagement with various perspectives prepares our students to be involved and equipped for life in a global society.
-The community atmosphere extends to the nearly 1000 faculty and staff who work together to make the university a welcoming yet challenging environment for students.
-It is an exciting time to be part of the St. Edward's community, as the university pursues an ambitious plan to be recognized as one of the best small universities in the country.
+The community atmosphere extends to the approximately 800 faculty and staff who work together to make the university a welcoming yet challenging environment for students.
+An overview of St. Edward's University employee benefits is available at;https://www.stedwards.edu/human-resources/benefits-summary

 Reference #: J18141